Reportr/dashboard/README.md

 Data are always JSON encoded and Base64 encoded and pass as a "*data*" argument.
 You can pass a "*callback*" arguments for using HTTP API in a client side application.

 You can found in the *examples* directory some library to use Reportr in Python and Javascript.
+To build the client library, you will need 'browserify' (npm install -g browserify).

 #### Track events